alexlehner86/slide-in-with-inert/README.md

-# Slide In With Inert
+# Slide In Animation with inert

+Testing a slide in animation coupled with the [inert](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/inert) attribute.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.4.

 ## Development server